ufal/npfl129/tasks/linear_regression_competition.md

 is called during ReCodEx evaluation.

 The performance of your system is measured using _root mean squared error_ and your goal is to achieve RMSE less than 130.
+Note that you can use **any sklearn algorithm** to solve this exercise.